-We next consider the following linear program, which differs from $LP(\alpha)$ in that it is defined only on a subset of nodes $W \subseteq V$ and does not include constraints (4) for any but the singleton sets.
+We next consider the following linear program, called LP(α, W), which differs from LP(α) in that it is defined only on a subset of vertices $W \subseteq V$ and does not include constraints (4) for any but the singleton sets.
 Let $E_W \subseteq E$ be the set of edges with both endpoints in W.